 - 4. Turn lanes should have the following lengths: - a.
-Taper length will be between 120' and 180' for all street classifications. - b.
-The desirable deceleration length is 375' on arterial streets (design speed 50 mph); 260' on collector streets (design speed 40 mph) and 180' on local streets (design speed 30 mph). - c.
+Taper length will be between one hundred twenty (120) feet and one hundred eighty (180) feet for all street classifications. - b.
+The desirable deceleration length is three hundred seventy five (375) feet on arterial streets (design speed 50 mph); two hundred sixty (260) feet on collector streets (design speed 40 mph) and one hundred eighty (180) feet on local streets (design speed 30 mph).

+- c.
 For left turn lanes, the desirable storage length (in feet) at signalized intersections is 1.1 times the left turn volume projected for the approach in the approved traffic impact study.
 For left turn lanes at unsignalized intersections, the desirable storage length is to be determined based on the results of the capacity analysis conducted as part of the approved traffic impact study.
-The 95th percentile queue calculated using the latest procedures in the Highway Capacity Manual will be used to determine the appropriate storage length assuming 25' per car in queue.
+The 95th percentile queue calculated using the latest procedures in the Highway Capacity Manual will be used to determine the appropriate storage length assuming twenty five (25) foot per car in queue. - d.

-d.
 For right turn lanes, the desirable storage length (in feet) at signalized intersections is 0.6 times the right turn volume projected for the approach in the approved traffic impact study.
 On controlled approaches at unsignalized intersections, the desirable storage length for right turn lanes shall be based on the results of the capacity analysis conducted as part of the approved traffic impact study.
-The 95th percentile queue, calculated using the latest procedures in the Highway Capacity Manual, will be used to determine the appropriate storage length assuming 25' per car in queue.
+The 95th percentile queue, calculated using the latest procedures in the Highway Capacity Manual, will be used to determine the appropriate storage length assuming twenty five (25) feet per car in queue.
 On uncontrolled approaches at unsignalized intersections, no storage length is required for right turn lanes.